HMS Otus (S18): Operational history

 Otus was deployed to the Persian Gulf during the 1991 Gulf War under Operation Granby.
 On her return to Gosport, she was flying a Jolly Roger; the only indication that the submarine had been involved in deploying and recovering Special Air Service and Special Boat Service personnel.

 Decommissioning and museum

-Otus was decommissioned in the early 1990s and resided at Pound's scrapyard in Portsmouth for several years.
-She was later purchased by a German entrepreneur, who moored her in the harbour of the town of Sassnitz on the island of Rügen in Germany to act as a floating naval museum.
+Otus was decommissioned in April 1991 and sold to Pound's scrapyard in Portsmouth in 1992.
+In June 2002 she was purchased by a German entrepreneur, who moored her in Sassnitz harbour on the island of Rügen in Germany as a floating museum ship.